Far-Beyond-Pulsar/docs/public/docs/core-concepts/field-registry-system.md

 The system scales naturally to custom components and third-party extensions.
 Plugin code implements the same traits as built-in components.
 The properties panel automatically supports them without modification.
 The field registry becomes an extension point for the entire editor, enabling rich tooling without sacrificing Rust's compile-time guarantees.

+> [!IMPORTANT]
-> **Key Insight:** The trait-based approach threads the needle between hardcoded UI and runtime reflection.
+> The trait-based approach threads the needle between hardcoded UI and runtime reflection.
 It achieves the extensibility of reflection systems while preserving the type safety and performance of direct field access.
 The result feels like reflection from an API perspective but compiles to straightforward procedural code with zero runtime overhead.

 This architecture forms the foundation for data-driven editor tooling in Pulsar.
 As the engine grows and components become more complex, the field registry ensures the properties panel remains maintainable and performant.
 The traits provide stable interfaces that evolve through careful addition rather than breaking changes, supporting long-term engine development without architectural rewrites.